 Why Are You Doing This?

-Every successful artist has a reason for doing what they do.
+Every successful artist has a reason for doing what they do and why they’re trying to ‘make it’.
 If you want to be a successful artist, you need one as well.
 You have to work out why you’re doing this.

 Is it because you want to be famous?
 Go to parties?
 Drugs?
 Money?